nabeelp/armada-infra/promptflow/README.md

   # The path to the prompt flow zip file for the conversation summarization scenario.
   [promptFlowFilePath]="./test-chat-flow.zip"

-  # The name of the prompt flow to be created in Azure AI Studio.
+  # The name of the prompt flow to be created in Azure AI Foundry.
   [promptFlowName]="test-chat-flow"

-  # Whether to create the prompt flow in Azure AI Studio (optional).
+  # Whether to create the prompt flow in Azure AI Foundry (optional).
-  [createPromptFlowInAzureAIStudio]="true"
+  [createPromptFlowInAzureAIFoundry]="true"

   # Whether to use an existing Azure OpenAI connection and model deployment in the prompt flow.
   # If yes, you need to provide the connection names and deployment name.